Parcel-NExT/Parcel_NExT/Wiki/Libraries/Parcel Standard Libraries.md

 * Rename: Rename source to destination with regular expression; Optionally only change file name (so we don't need to explicitly specify target folder)

+### Registry and Meta-Storage

+Provide standardized API for such things and different OS/implementation can have their own underlying implementation.
+Just as on C#.

+* Environment variable manipulation (local, process/session, machine)

 ## Parcel-Native, Graph Native

 ### Data Source Nodes/Inputs